Travel insurance for diabetics

 It is estimated that 4 million people are living with diabetes in the UK, with about 500,000 of these being undiagnosed cases.
 Diabetes is a common medical condition and it’s on the rise; Diabetes UK state that if current trends continue, one in ten people will have type 2 diabetes by 2034.

 While both types of diabetes can be controlled effectively through medication, the condition can result in a number of subsequent symptoms or complications.
-These associated health problems can occur any time, including during a trip abroad, which is why many standard travel insurance companies choose not to offer travel insurance to people with diabetes.
+These associated health problems can occur at any time, including during a trip abroad, which is why many standard travel insurance companies choose not to offer travel insurance to people with diabetes.

 Free Spirit believe that everyone, including those with existing medical conditions like diabetes, should be able to enjoy a holiday.
-That’s the reason we look at travel insurance differently, and do all we can to offer specialist travel insurance to people with diabetes.
+That’s the reason we look at travel insurance differently and do all we can to offer specialist travel insurance to people with diabetes.